 Use a tripod and a decent digital camera to take photos.
 If you don’t have a good DSLR camera, it’s OK to use a smartphone, but be very careful to avoid taking blurry photos.
 And give the filters a miss!

 Look for the best viewpoint in each room.
 The idea is to convey a sense of space.
 Turn the lights on if it’s an overcast day.
-A dark dingy house is very off-putting.
+A dark house is very off-putting as it looks small and unappealing.

 Take several photos of each room, so you can select the best ones for your listing.
 Add photos of key features, such as a log burner or high-quality built-in kitchen appliances.